“Good morning. Would you like some coffee?”

 The Harney Street store became the iconic location.
 Not only was it a center for counter-cultural elements of all kinds, but its urban setting allowed a vibrant mix of people of all walks of life and all interests.

 The Bill Farmer Gallery was created in 1979, in an effort to preserve the work of painter and sculptor Bill Farmer.
-As Tom told Jones in 2014, Farmer at that time suffered from bipolar disorder, and Omaha artist Melvin Usher told Tom that Farmer was in the grip of an episode and was destroying his all his work.
+As Tom told Jones in 2014, Farmer at that time suffered from bipolar disorder, and Omaha artist Melvin Usher told Tom that Farmer was in the grip of an episode and was destroying all his work.
 Tom intervened and offered to create a space where Farmer’s works could be saved—and viewed by the public.
 Farmer was reluctant at first, but when another sculptor said, “Oh, Bill, don’t be such an asshole.
 It’s not just for him [Rudloff], it’s for all of us.”
-Farmer was a passionate social activist of the Catholic Left, who was involved in a variety of causes, including opposing the U.S. intervention in Central America—so when it was posed to him as a matter of community interest, he couldn’t refuse.
+Farmer was a passionate social activist of the Catholic Left, who was involved in a variety of causes, including opposing the U.S. intervention in Central America—so when the offer was posed to him as a matter of community interest, he couldn’t refuse.

 The Antiquarium actually had two galleries in its right mezzanine.
 The lower one featured a different show every month.
 In the 80’s the lower gallery was curated by Al Strong, who introduced such events as a series pairing visual artists with poets.
-The upper one served both as Farmer’s studio and as a venue to display his collected work, which he occupied until his death in 2001.
+The upper gallery served both as Farmer’s studio and as a venue to display his collected work, which he occupied until his death in 2001.
 With its influences that combined Expressionism with primitivism and folk art and its uncompromising depiction of suffering humanity, Farmer’s work created a powerful, commanding presence.

 Tom was always devoted to promoting the greatness of Farmer’s work.
 He often told the story of the woman who was in the gallery for so long he had forgotten about her at closing time.
 He went up to turn out the lights for the evening, and she stumbled out as if dazed and overwhelmed, leaning against the railing for support.
 “Who…in the fuck…is Bill Farmer?” she gasped.